js19/mingo/README.md

 # mingo

-This is the place to grab the Mingo excutable.
+This is the place to grab the Mingo executable.